Nature Restoration Law

-The Nature Restoration Law is a regulation of the European Union to protect the EU environments and restore its nature to a good ecological state through renaturation.
+The Nature Restoration Law is a regulation (Regulation (EU) 2024/1991) of the European Union to protect the EU environments and restore its nature to a good ecological state through renaturation.
 The law is a core element of the European Green Deal and the EU Biodiversity Strategy and makes the targets set therein for the "restoration of nature" binding.
 EU member states will have to develop their national restoration plans by 2026.
 They will have to restore at least 30% of habitats in poor condition by 2030, 60% by 2040, and 90% by 2050.

 The regulation is a response to Europe's declining natural environments, with more than 80% of habitats in poor condition.
 Its goals include protecting the functioning of ecosystem services, climate change mitigation, resilience and autonomy by preventing natural disasters and reducing risks to food security, and restoring damaged ecosystems.

 The regulation was proposed by the European Commission on 22 June 2022.
 The law was adopted in the Council of the European Union on 17 June 2024 and was published in the EU's Official Journal on 29 July 2024, thus coming into force on 18 August 2024 (20th day after publication).